 Use your favorite liquid

-It’s my personal choice to use homemade juice in smoothies, as it doesn’t affect my blood sugar in a negative way when I have it blended with other ingredients.
+It’s my personal choice to use juice in smoothies, as it doesn’t affect my blood sugar in a negative way when I have it blended with other ingredients.

-Just experiment and see whatever you like best.
+If you’re going for juice, experiment and see whatever you like best.
 You’ll taste the fruit but it’s subtle.
 Orange makes it more tangy and fresh and pineapple sweet and mild with a tropical kick.

 I hope you’re glad I’m finally spilling the beans on our favorite mixed berry smoothie.
 I know I’m glad to finally be crossing it off my to-do list 😉